 Grantek’s project methodology begins with a detailed analysis of the clients’ desired need and required outcomes which leads to the development of a detailed User Requirement Specification, URS.
-The earlier in the process Grantek is involved, the more comprehensive and accurate our test planning and performance will be.
-The URS drives what needs to go into FAT/SAT testing and ultimately into IQ/OQ/PQ tests.
-Grantek can also perform 3rd party validation of a project if needed.
+The earlier in the process Grantek is involved, the more comprehensive and accurate our qualification testing and performance will be.
+The URS ultimately drives what needs to be tested.
+A Grantek-developed requirements traceability matrix (RTM) will ensure that our solutions meet the requirements outlined in the URS.

-For pharmaceutical, nutraceutical and life sciences clients, Grantek offers complete GAMP-5 validation capability.
+For life sciences clients, Grantek offers complete GAMP-5 validation capability.
 When Grantek initiates a project, our highly experienced staff not only provides the integration services but also helps ensure that the project meets the needs of the customer and complies with all applicable regulatory requirements.

 Our engineers are experts at interpreting and applying GAMP-5 and ASTM E-2500 best practices to assist with qualification testing activities for the completed project.
 Most of our clients provide a format and a methodology for the validation tests and Grantek can also write the test procedures if necessary.

 On all projects, Grantek conducts FAT and SAT testing to ensure that the automation integration functions as intended before it is put into production.
 Grantek uses a checklist approach for FAT/SAT.
 In pharmaceutical projects and any other project requiring formal process qualification testing, the FAT/SAT is completed prior to the commencement of qualification activities.

 We can write and conduct the FAT as well as SAT procedures for your facility or assist your team in doing so.
 We conduct the FAT/SAT testing while the client witnesses it.

 FAT is typically conducted at the Grantek office.
 For these tests, we simulate the inputs in a virtual environment to test the automation controllers and software without having to connect to the production equipment.